nerfdeformer/nerfdeformer/data/README.md

     }
 ```

-means the dynamic object `obj_A` forms three scenes: time=0 as the original one and time=3 as the transformed one; time=0 as the original one and time=22 as the transformed one; time=0 as the original one and time=34 as the transformed one.
+means the dynamic object `obj_A` forms three original-transformed scene pairs: time=0 or 3 as the original/transformed scene, time=0 or 22, time=0 or 34.

 ### rendering code

-blender.py is a sample script to render our data loading glb files. you can change it to render your own.
+blender.py is a sample script to render views surrounding the object loading glb files and specify the timestep. you can change it to render your own.